-- The bones of sea otters show osteosclerosis, which means their bones are harder and have high density.
+- The bones of sea otters show osteosclerosis, which means their bones are harder and have a high density.

-- Having such bones is an important marine adaptation, which reduces buoyancy and helps them to stay in water.
+- Having such bones is an important marine adaptation, which reduces buoyancy and helps them to stay in the water.

 Large Lung Capacity